practicalli/spacemacs/docs/clojure-development/project-configuration.md

 The configuration variables are set when a file is open in a specific Emacs major mode.

-> #### Hint::Avoid using `nil` for major mode
+???
+HINT "Avoid using `nil` for major mode"
-> Avoid  using `nil` for the major mode as this will apply the variables in all buffers regardless of their major mode, potentially leading to conflicts.
-Ensure that if `nil` is used that testing is done to ensure issues do not arise.
+    Use the major mode name rather than `nil` to ensure the variable is only applied to the specific mode.  `nil` applies the variables in all buffers regardless of their major mode, potentially leading to conflicts.

 ## Custom code

 `eval` variable will evaluate custom code specified when a variable is used.
 For example, if using a new type of ClojureScript REPL that CIDER does not currently know, then custom elisp code can be added to make CIDER do the required actions.

 ```elisp